Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Results and discussion

 \subsection{Chiral lattice vibrations}

 We shift our focus to the phonon spectra of chiral perovskites.
 Using the MLFF trained for different metal compositions, we calculate the vibrational properties of \smbapb{} and \smbasn{}.
-The phonons were computed using the harmonic approximation with the supercell approach, as implemented in \texttt{phonopy}~\cite{togoFirstprinciplesPhononCalculations2023, togoImplementationStrategiesPhonopy2023}.
-The details of the phonon calculations can be found in SI Note 7.
+More details of these phonon calculations can be found in SM Note 7~\cite{supplementalMaterial}.